 Gnav block joining primary to control lines – 30mm Dynamic single (A2030) x 1

 Standard Dynamic blocks will be more than suitable for these applications.
-However, if you wish to upgrade your boat further you can swap to High Load or Tii-On versions.
-Another upgrade could be swapping the 2 x 20mm Dynamic singles with swivel hooks (A2020SHK) for 2 x 20mm Dynamic singles (A2020) with 2 x carbine hooks (A731705).
+However, if you wish to upgrade your boat further, you can switch to High Load or Tii-On versions.

 Boat Breaker: